 Venice is a land filled with fairy tales, and you'll need at least a few days (better yet, a week) to absorb its art, music, culture, and style.
 Basilica di San Marco (the iconic mastery of a church) will make you feel small while you hold hands on a tour of its glamorous insides.

 Accommodation: Where to Stay in Venice: Best Areas & Hotels

 12. Seville, Spain

 Seville exudes romance at every turn.
 From the undulating sound of horse hooves on cobblestone to the fairy-tale buildings to the narrow, secret laneways, there's little not to love about this Spanish town.

 Less crowded than Spain's bigger cities (we're looking at you Madrid), you won't have to jostle through crowds to enjoy the beauty offered in this lovely spot.
 Palm-lined walkways lead visitors to Seville's best attractions.

 The most romantic spot in all of Seville is arguably the Parque de Maria Luisa, home to the 5,000-square-meter Plaza de España.
 Here, you'll find horse-drawn carriages lapping a grandiose fountain and boats you can ride through its lovely canal.
 Balustraded balconies and ceramic-tiled pavilions highlight the massive Renaissance building created for the Ibero-American Exposition in 1929.

-Gaze at Flamenco dancers, engage in an afternoon siesta, and munch on tapas at a café.
-It’s impossible not to fall in love in (and with) Seville.
+Save at least a couple of hours to explore the remarkable Seville Cathedral.
+Then, gaze at Flamenco dancers, engage in an afternoon siesta, and munch on tapas at a café.
+It's impossible not to fall in love in (and with) Seville.